Frequently Asked Questions - Technical Support

-The following are the questions most often asked of our technical services department.
-Please consult reference sources and request product information sheets for complete information on the items that are mentioned in these sections.
+The following are the questions most often asked of our Technical Services Department.
+Please consult reference sources and request Instructions for Use (IFU) for complete information on the items mentioned in these sections.

-Q. On which kinds of media do I have to perform quality control?
+Q. What kinds of clinical media require end user quality control?

-A. Media listed in Table 2 of the current CLSI guideline M22-A, Quality Assurance for Commercially Prepared Microbiological Culture Media does not require the end user to repeat the QC as long as your manufacturer provides the necessary certification and documentation of QC.
-Campylobacter Agar, Chocolate Agar and media for the isolation of pathogenic Neisseria spp. are listed as exempt, yet it is highly recommended that these media be re-tested by the end user.
-With each shipment Hardy Diagnostics includes a "QC Voucher" that certifies the media according to the CLSI guidelines (ref: Quality Assurance for Commercially Prepared Microbiological Culture Media, M22-A3, Vol. 24, No. 19.
-2004.
-Clinical and Laboratory Standards Institute (CLSI - formerly NCCLS), Wayne, PA).
-Hardy Diagnostics offers complete documentation, contained in the software program, HUGO™.
-Refer to the keywords "The CLSI (NCCLS) Standard and Recommendations for User Quality Control of Media" for a complete list of media that does not require end user QC.
+A. Currently, exempt media listed in Table 1B of the current CLSI M22-A document, Quality Assurance for Commercially Prepared Microbiological Culture Media, do not require the end user to repeat QC as long as the manufacturer provides the necessary certification and documentation of QC.
+Campylobacter Agar, Chocolate Agar, and media for the isolation of pathogenic Neisseria spp. are listed as exempt, yet it is highly recommended these media be re-tested by the end user.
+At this time, Hardy Diagnostics provides a "QC Voucher" with each shipment certifying the media according to CLSI M22-A guidelines.

 Q. What organisms do I need to use to QC the media?

-A. Most of our products have technical information sheets which can be accessed on our software program HUGO™, or on the Hardy Diagnostics' website.
-Each technical information sheet lists the organisms used at Hardy Diagnostics to QC the medium.
+A. Most of our products have Instructions for Use (IFU) which can be accessed on the Hardy Diagnostics website.
+Each IFU lists the organisms used at Hardy Diagnostics to QC the medium.

 Q. Do I have to use all of the organisms listed on the technical information sheet?

-A. The end user is only required to check the performance of media using an organism that will produce a positive reaction and another organism that will produce a negative reaction for each reaction tested.
+A. Currently, the end user is only required to check the performance of media using an organism that will produce a positive reaction and another organism that will produce a negative reaction for each reaction tested.
 Hardy Diagnostics may include organisms to monitor weak positive reactions or test the growth of multiple organisms, but this testing is not required of the end user.
 On January 1, 2016, end users will be required to follow CMS/CLIA default QC guidelines or implement an IQCP.

 Q. What should the reactions look like?

-A. Refer to the technical information sheets, in our software program HUGO™ or on our website, for the product.
-Most of the technical information sheets have color photographs of expected reactions.
+A. Refer to the Instructions for Use (IFU) on our website for the product.
+Most of the IFU have color photographs of expected reactions.

 Q. How can I keep track of lot numbers and expiration dates without doing a lot of writing?

-A. A "QC Voucher" comes with each shipment and contains a listing of the media, lot numbers, and expiration dates for each media item that is shipped.
+A. Currently, a "QC Voucher" comes with each shipment and contains a listing of the media, lot numbers, and expiration dates for each media item that is shipped.
 Simply sign and date the voucher at the bottom and retain it with your QC records.
-Refer to the keywords "The Hardy QC Voucher" in HUGO™, for more information on lot numbers and expiration dates.
+On January 1, 2016, end users will be required to follow CMS/CLIA default QC guidelines or implement an IQCP.

 Q. How often should I QC microbiology reagents like indole, oxidase, and beta-lactamase?